apache/hudi/rfc/rfc-78/rfc-78.md

 ### Timeline
-- Commit instants w/ completion time should be readable.
-HoodieInstant parsing logic to parse completion time should be ported over.
+- Commit instants w/ completion time should be parsed and deduced.
 - Commit metadata in avro instead of json should be readable.
    - More details on this under Implementation section.
 - Pending Clustering commits using “cluster” action should be readable in 0.16.0 reader.